Want to invest in real estate, but you either can’t afford it, or don’t want to spend the time and effort to manage it?

 With a vision of “real estate for everyone”, they aim to break down the barriers associated with homeownership, whether that is difficulty affording the rising property prices, high risk, maintenance, or the headaches of becoming a landlord.

 Crowdfunding is a more hands-off and lower-risk alternative to buying your own property on the market.
-In places such as Vancouver and Toronto, for example, where home prices have risen significantly over the last decade, addy offers everyday investors a great chance to become a homeowner without a mortgage.
+In places such as Vancouver and Toronto, where home prices have risen significantly over the last decade, addy offers everyday investors a great chance to become a homeowner without a mortgage.

 As a company, they also recognize that quality real estate is becoming less and less accessible to many Canadians.

-Rather than helping the rich get richer, they give everyone else the opportunity to invest in real estate with an amount that fits their budget; no $50,000 down payments, mortgages, or renovation/flipping troubles involved.
+Rather than helping the rich get richer, they give everyone else the opportunity to invest in real estate with an amount that fits their budget; no $50,000 down payments, mortgages, or renovation/flipping troubles are involved.

 addy offers a variety of vetted Canadian properties to investors, who can then invest as little as $1 and as much as $1500 into a single property.
 Here is a breakdown of how it works: